noirello/pyorc/docs/api.rst

 .. attribute:: Reader.schema

-    A :class:`typedescription` object of the ORC file's schema.
+    A :class:`TypeDescription` object of the ORC file's schema.
 Always represents the full schema of the file, regardless which columns are selected to read.

 .. attribute:: Reader.selected_schema

-    A :class:`typedescription` object of the ORC file's schema that only represents the selected columns.
+    A :class:`TypeDescription` object of the ORC file's schema that only represents the selected columns.
 If no columns are specified then it's the same as :attr:`Reader.schema`.

+.. attribute:: Reader.writer_id

+    The identification of the writer that created the ORC file.
+The known writers are the official Java writer, the C++ writer and the Presto writer.
+    Other possible writers are represented as ``"UNKNOWN_WRITER"``.

+    >>> reader.writer_id
+    'ORC_JAVA_WRITER'

+.. attribute:: Reader.writer_version

+    The version of the writer created the file, returned as :class:`WriterVersion`.
+This version is used to mark significant changes (that doesn't change the file format) and helps the reader to handle the corresponding file correctly.

 :class:`Stripe`